 Regulation 4 of CAR 2012 requires the regular checking and recording of the condition of ACM's.
-The time period between checks will vary depending on the type of ACM, its location and the activities in the area concerned, but should not be more than annually.
-Monitoring will involve a visual inspection, looking for signs of disturbance, scratches, broken edges, cracked or peeling paint and debris etc. When condition changes, the material assessment should be re-evaluated and a new recommendation for remedial action may be applicable.
-A competent person should be assigned to carry out these checks and record results accordingly.
-FRMS can assist in staff training staff to carry out re-inspections or provide a competitive quotation for these works on request.
+The time period between checks will vary depending on the type of ACM, its location and the activities in the area concerned, but should not be more than 12 months.
+Monitoring would involve a visual inspection, looking for signs of disturbance, scratches, broken edges, cracked or peeling paint and debris.
+When condition changes, the material assessment should be reevaluated and a new recommendation for remedial action may be applicable.
+A competent person should be assigned to carry out these checks and record the results.
+Depending on the size of the organisation and for financial reasons, these works can often be conducted in-house and possibly as part of other day-to day care-taking / maintenance procedures.

+FRMS can assist in training internal staff to carry out re-inspection or provide a competitive quotation for these works on request.